prajwal6686/Stock-Analytics-Dashboard/README.md

    Used `yfinance` to download historical data of selected NIFTY 50 stocks.

 2. **Store in SQL**
    Pushed the data into SQLite (can be switched to MySQL).
-Tables include daily OHLCV data.

 3. **Query the Data**
    Wrote SQL queries to find:
    - Top-performing stocks by return %
-   - Average daily return
-   - Volatility (standard deviation)
-   - Volume comparisons

 4. **Visualize in Power BI**
    Built a Power BI dashboard with: